sodelalbert/Withings2Garmin/README.md

 # Withings2Garmin

-This project allow you to sync your measurments between Withings scale and Garmin Connect to have unified expirience there.
+This project allow you to sync your measurments between Withings scale and Garmin Connect to have unified expirience.

 ## Preconditions